Sunset over the Mississippi River from the Spirit of Peoria riverboat

 Stop to Explore Elsah and Grafton

-Along Great Rivers National Scenic Byway, visitors are greeted by two quaint little towns, Elsah and Grafton.
+Along Meeting of the Great Rivers National Scenic Byway, visitors are greeted by two quaint little towns, Elsah and Grafton.
 The entire village of Elsah is on the National Registry of Historic Places.
 With a population of around 100 people, the village is often referred to as the town where time stood still.
 Visitors to Elsah can escape back to the Americana of the early 1800s with quiet streets and 19th century stone homes.

-Perfect Place for Outdoor and Indoor Adventures
+Alton: A Perfect Place for Outdoor and Indoor Adventures

 Whether biking, hiking, fishing, boating or taking in a round of golf, you’ll never run out of things to do and places to see around Alton.
 Head to Pere Marquette State Park, the largest state park in Illinois, with more than 3,230 hectares to explore.
 Hiking trails, fishing docks, horseback riding and the perfect spot for a picnic can be found within the park.
 See everything from bald eagles to trumpeter swans in the gardens, pond and aviary at Audubon Center at Riverlands.
 For some nightlife, try Fast Eddie’s Bon Air, a historic bar that has reinvented itself to become the area’s premier live music venue.